 The John D. And Catherine T. Macarthur Foundation, committed to building a more just, verdant, and peaceful world.
 More information at Macfound.Org.

 And by our sole corporate sponsor, Mutual of America, designing customized individual and group retirement products.
 That’s why we’re your retirement company.

 BILL MOYERS: Welcome.
 In this broadcast you will meet an effervescent man who still believes we can make democracy work.
-Wendell Berry is a master of the written word, and he rarely appears on television.
+Later we’ll talk about those people in Washington who refuse to let it work, but first Wendell Berry.
+A master of the written word, he rarely appears on television.
 For one thing, when he’s not writing, he’s farming—and that can keep a fellow busy from sunrise to sunset.
 But we met recently and after considerable persuasion he said “OK, bring your cameras with you.”
 This portrait is the result.
 Produced with the Schumann Media Center, which I head.

 WENDELL BERRY: We don’t have a right to ask whether we’re going to succeed or not.
 The only question we have a right to ask is what’s the right thing to do?
 What does this earth require of us if we want to continue to live on it?

 BILL MOYERS: For Wendell Berry, the defense of the Earth is a mission that admits no compromise.
 This quiet and modest man who lives and works far from the center of power on a farm in Kentucky where his family has lived for 200 years has become an outspoken, even angry advocate for a revolution in our treatment of the land.

 WENDELL BERRY: “A Warning to My Readers.”

 Do not think me gentle because I speak in praise of gentleness, or elegant because I honor the grace that keeps this world.
 I am a man crude as any, gross of speech, intolerant, stubborn, angry, full of fits and furies.
 That I may have spoken well at times, is not natural.
 A wonder is what it is.